mongodb/specifications/source/transactions-convenient-api/tests/README.rst

     string value will specify a reason.

   - ``failPoint`` (optional): The ``configureFailPoint`` command document to run to configure a fail point on the primary server.
+This option and ``useMultipleMongoses: true`` are mutually exclusive.

+  - ``useMultipleMongoses`` (optional): If ``true``, the MongoClient for this test should be initialized with multiple mongos seed addresses.
+If ``false`` or omitted, only a single mongos address should be specified.
+This field has no effect for non-sharded topologies.

   - ``clientOptions`` (optional): Names and values of options to pass to ``MongoClient()``.